The Gospel of Matthew tells us that:

 Frankincense was also to be offered with grain offerings as commanded in Leviticus 2.

-Incense produces an aroma, and an aromatic smoke when burned, that rises up into the air.
+When incense is burned it produces an aroma, and an aromatic smoke that rises up into the air.
 It is thus seen as a symbol of prayers and offerings that are pleasing to God.

 In the original languages of the Bible, air, or breath, is the same word as spirit.
 Sacred incense that perfumes the air is therefore associated with the spirit of truth (see John 15:26 and John 20:22) from God.